fork-commit-merge/fork-commit-merge-web/README.md

    npm i
    ```

-3. If you're working with features regarding anything database related, you need
-   to set up your environment variables locally and create a Github MongoDB
+3. Set up your environment variables locally.
+Make a copy of the
-   Atlas cluster and an AWS S3 bucket.
-If you're working with some other
-   features, you can skip this step.

-   First, make a copy of the `.env.local.example` file and rename it to
+   `.env.local.example` file and rename it to `.env.local`.
-   `.env.local`.

    ```bash
    cp .env.local.example .env.local
    ```

    You will need to replace the placeholder values in this file with your actual
-   credentials.
+   credentials:

-   - For Github you need to replace `GITHUB_ID` and `GITHUB_SECRET` with your on
+   - For GitHub authentication, you need to replace `GITHUB_ID` and
-     credentials by creating a GitHub OAuth Application:
+     `GITHUB_SECRET` with your own credentials by creating a GitHub OAuth
+     Application:

      - Go to your GitHub account settings.
      - Navigate to "Developer settings" > "OAuth Apps" > "New OAuth App."